hedyhli/site/content/_index.md

 {{< webrings >}}

-My [gemini capsule](gemini://gmi.hedy.dev/) is part of a few other webrings, also known as "orbits" in [Geminispace](https://geminiquickst.art/).
+My [Gemini capsule](gemini://gmi.hedy.dev/) is part of a few other webrings, also known as "orbits" in [Geminispace](https://geminiquickst.art/).

 Member sites & badges are listed on my [meta](/meta/) page.